Everything you need to know about Cisco

 Cisco's company history

-The company was created almost by accident in December 1984 by two Stanford University computer scientists, Sandy Lerner and Leonard Bosack.
-The founders, who were married at the time, wanted a way to communicate electronically as they were based in different areas of the campus.
+The company was established in December 1984 by two Stanford University computer scientists, Sandy Lerner and Leonard Bosack.
+The founders, who were married at the time, sought an electronic communication method due to their work in different parts of the campus.

 Cisco at a glance